Telephone Triage

 CONCLUSION

 Telephone triage is a recognized specialty in primary care and specialty practices.
-The telephone triage system is composed of five components: qualified staff, training program, standards, guidelines, and documentation.
+The telephone triage system is composed of five components: qualified staff, training programs, standards, guidelines, and documentation.
 Its structure and process are integrated to help reduce common errors—failures of assessment, communications, continuity, informed consent, and human error.

 Critical-thinking skills and a systematic approach can remedy many potential pitfalls.
 These include the following practices: